mongodb/docs/mms/source/advanced-usage.rst

 Specify the list of hosts to include in this dashboard by selecting a replica set or shard cluster or writing a regular expression to match monitored processes' hostnames.
+The "Host Alias In Regexp" check box allows you to, if checked, use the regular expression to select the *aliased* hostname you configured, rather than the actual hostname.
 Below the host configuration options you may toggle an option to group hosts in chart.

 TODO-RYAN is "group hosts in chart" really "group charts by host?" and what does this do?